 The traditional method versus this quick method

-With this grated butter method, you get slightly random layers, but you still get very good, light flaky results.
-But it is certainly both easier and quicker than making a full-on croissant dough.
+With this grated butter method, you get slightly random layers and an interior that is not quite as open, but you still get very good, light flaky results.
+And this approach is certainly both easier and quicker than making a full-on croissant dough.

-The traditional recipe for making croissants, which has full instructions and photographs for shaling (regardless of the dough you have made) is here.
+The traditional recipe for making croissants, which has full instructions and photographs for shaping (regardless of the dough you have made) is here.

 To get the layers you do several turns (rolling and folding the pastry over itself): this lamination is a crucial stage in any of the flaky pastries.

-I go for three turns, starting with a book turn and then two envelope turns (see the recipe for these turns).
+I go for three turns with the quicker croissants, starting with a book turn and then two envelope turns (see the recipe below for these turns).
 While I don’t often do a book turn with traditional croissants, putting in a book turn for quicker croissants gives extra layers in the dough which I think is needed as compensation for this very quick method.

 These turns are done in minutes without any resting in between.
 However, once the final turn has been made the dough should chill for a few hours (or even overnight for the very best flavour).